-543 TRLPA §§ 11.03, 11.05; TBOC § 8.102(b).
+TRLPA §§ 11.03, 11.05; TBOC § 8.102(b).

-opposed to the partnership's best interest (in cases of conduct outside the general partner's official capacity), and, in the case of a criminal proceeding, had no reasonable cause to believe the conduct was unlawful.544 If a general partner is not liable for willful or intentional misconduct, but is found liable to the limited partners or partnership for improper benefit, permissible indemnification is limited to reasonable expenses.545 General partners may only be indemnified to the extent consistent with the statute.546 Limited partners, employees and agents who are not also general partners may be indemnified to the same extent as general partners and to such further extent, consistent with law, as may be provided by the partnership agreement, general or specific action of the general partner, by contract, or as permitted or required by common law.547 Insurance providing coverage for unindemnifiable areas is expressly permitted.548
+the conduct was unlawful.625 If a general partner is not liable for willful or intentional misconduct, but is found liable to the limited partners or partnership for improper benefit, permissible indemnification is limited to reasonable expenses.626 General partners may only be indemnified to the extent consistent with the statute.627 Limited partners, employees and agents who are not also general partners may be indemnified to the same extent as general partners and to such further extent, consistent with law, as may be provided by the partnership agreement, general or specific action of the general partner, by contract, or as permitted or required by common law.628 Insurance providing coverage for unindemnifiable areas is expressly permitted.